ansar-butt/CPP-Compiler/README.md

 ### Prerequisites

 - A C++ compiler (e.g., GCC, Clang, or MSVC).
-- A source code file named input.cc in the same directory as the program.
+- A source code file named input.cc containing the code to be compiled.

 ### Compilation